shashi-dhuppe/banking_deposit_prediction/README.md

 # banking_deposit_prediction

+### How to Use:

+    The User Interface notebook, creates an application which will take input as form boxes and creates csv.

+    Currently csv is incomplete.
+Latest update is, building date picker

 The current goal is to create GUI to take user i/p to form csv document, which will be used as final testing csv

 The end goal is to train machine learning model and to predict whether the given user will make a deposit.